Online bin stretching lower bounds: Improved search of computational proofs: Online bin stretching

 \section{Online bin stretching}

-In all the following, the number of bins $m$ is fixed.
-To give a formalisation of the online bin stretching problem, let us first define possible sets of items that can be sent as \textit{instances}.
+In the remainder, the number of bins $m$ is fixed.
+To give a formalization of the online bin stretching problem, let us first define possible sets of items that can be sent as \textit{instances}.
 Since the items that are sent can fit into $m$ bins of unit size, we give the following definitions: \begin{definition}[Bin stretching instance]